Operads for algebraic quantum field theory: Introduction and summary

 Our original motivation for developing an operadic approach to algebraic quantum field theory came from {\em homotopical algebraic quantum field theory} \cite{BSShomotopy,BSfiberedingroupoids,BSSstack}.
 This is a longer-term research program of two of us (M.B.~and A.S.), whose goal is to combine algebraic quantum field theory with techniques from homotopical algebra in order to capture the crucial higher categorical structures that are present in quantum gauge theories.
 While studying toy-models of such theories in \cite{BSfiberedingroupoids}, we observed that both the functorial structure and $\perp$-commutativity are in general only realized up to homotopy in homotopical algebraic quantum field theory.
-Combining the operadic approach we develop in the present paper with homotopical algebra will lead to a precise framework to describe algebraic quantum field theories up to coherent homotopies: These will be algebras over the colored operad $\O_{\ovr{\CC}}^\infty$ that is obtained by a cofibrant replacement of our operad $\O_{\ovr{\CC}}$, see e.g.\ \cite{BergerMoerdijk,LodayVallette}.
-We expect to address these points in detail in future works. \sk
+Combining our operadic approach of the present paper with homotopical algebra provides a precise framework to describe algebraic quantum field theories up to coherent homotopies.
+This has been now achieved in our follow-up paper \cite{BSWhoRan} and by Yau in \cite{YauQFT}. \sk

-Finally, we would like to comment briefly on the relationship between our approach and the factorization algebra approach of Costello and Gwilliam \cite{CostelloGwilliam}.
+We would like to comment briefly on the relationship between our approach and factorization algebras \cite{CostelloGwilliam}.
 From a superficial point of view, the two frameworks appear very similar as they both employ colored operads to encode the algebraic structures underlying quantum field theories.
-However, the factorization algebra operad is quite different from our family of colored operads $\O_{\ovr{\CC}}$ as it captures only the multiplication of those observables that are localized in disjoint spacetime regions.
-It is presently unclear to us if there is a way to relate factorization algebras and algebraic quantum field theory, for example by establishing maps between the relevant colored operads and analyzing the induced adjunctions between their associated categories of algebras.
-We hope to come back to this point in a future work. \sk
+However, the factorization algebra operad is rather different from our family of colored operads $\O_{\ovr{\CC}}$ as it captures only the multiplication of those observables that are localized in disjoint spacetime regions.
+In the follow-up paper \cite{BPSPFAAQFT}, we proved that these differences are inessential in a Lorentzian setting with suitable additional hypotheses by constructing an equivalence between certain types of algebraic quantum field theories and certain types of factorization algebras.
+See also \cite{GwilliamRejzner} for a comparison result that is based on BV quantization techniques. \sk